joshcampbell/markov/PLAN.md

 - Establish unit tests
   - Check libmorris for a template
-- Consider some kinds of punctuation as words?
 - Redo the word tuple registration algorithm to be recursive.
   - Allow a depth greater than two
   - Do we merge contextual probabilities with root probabilities?
     - Do we weigh them?
+- Get better at handling obscure unicode punctuation
+  - String#isalnum() lets a lot of shit through
+  - Consider some kinds of punctuation as words?

 # Ideas